 2. Prince’s Palace

 While in Monaco, one of the top things to see is the Prince’s Palace.
-It is the private residence of Prince Albert.

 You’ll also find many frescoes, portraits, tapestries, and many family heirlooms.

-Even if you don’t want to waste time seeing the interior, it is worth a trip to the Palace itself for the gardens and the beautiful view of the French riviera & Monaco harbor.
+Even if you don’t want to waste time seeing the interior, it is worth a trip to the palace itself for the gardens and the beautiful view of the French Riviera & Monaco harbor.

 3. Monaco Harbor

-If you don’t have time to go all way down to the harbor, enjoy the view from the Prince’s palace.
+If you don’t have time to go all the way down to the harbor, enjoy the view from the Prince’s palace.

 4. Oceanographic Museum